 As of 31 December 2023, the Group is not required to contribute to the ORSO Scheme's defined benefit segment with respect to the members of the ORSO Scheme's defined benefit segment according to the results of the last statutory funding valuation of the ORSO Scheme's defined benefit segment as of 31 December 2023.
-The Group's contribution rate may be subject to change when the results of the next statutory funding valuation of the ORSO Scheme's become available.
+The Group's contribution rate may be subject to change when the results of the next statutory funding valuation of the ORSO Scheme's defined benefit segment in every three years become available.

 The Group is obligated to make long service payment to qualifying employees in Hong Kong with a minimum of five years' employment period upon retirement or termination of employment under certain circumstances, in accordance with the Hong Kong Employment Ordinance (the "Employment Ordinance").
 Long service payment is calculated based on the last monthly salary of the employee and the number of employees' long service payment provisions under the Employment Ordinance permitting employers to offset employees' long service payment against the accrued benefits attributable to employer's contributions to the MPF Scheme.
-In 2022, the Employment Bill") was enacted, such that the Group can no longer use accrued benefits arising from MPF mandatory employer contributions to offset employees' long service payment accrued as from the transition date (i.e., 1 May 2025).
+In 2022, the Employment and Retirement Schemes Legislation (Offsetting Arrangement) (Amendment) Bill 2022 (the "Amendment Bill") was enacted, such that the Group can no longer use accrued benefits arising from MPF mandatory employer contributions to offset employees' long service payment accrued as from the transition date (i.e., 1 May 2025).
 The enactment of the Amendment Bill is treated as a plan amendment.
 Except for the statutory right to offset as described above, the long service payment benefits are unfunded.

-38. RELATED PARTY TRANSACTIONS
+37. RELATED PARTY TRANSACTIONS